Collaboration

 In October 2022, the RSN received funding from Te Hau Toka to deliver a 12-month Reconnecting Seniors project, creating opportunities for older residents to connect, learn, and have fun throughout the Upper Clutha.

-The project is being delivered by CN/LINK.
+The project is being delivered by Communiy Link.
 For more information, see our Community Developmentpage.

 In September 2023, the Network released its Upper Clutha Seniors Needs Survey.
 Questions focused on the needs of older adults (65+) in the Upper Clutha around three key areas: social participation; health care; and housing.
 Read the report here.